rptb1/dnd-srd-sphinx/source/combat.rst

 next round if neither side has defeated the other.

-.. sidebar:: Combat Step by Step
+.. topic:: Combat Step by Step

   1. **Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.